 Helping Your Child Cope With Worry

 All worries, big and small, will pass.

-It’s very helpful to create a visual by drawing thoughts and feelings clouds.
+It’s very helpful to create a visual to illustrate your child’s anxiety by drawing thoughts and feelings clouds.

+Helping Your Child Cope With Worry